HeRAMS-WHO/herams-backend/docs/index.rst

 ..
 Caution:: Editing a record will overwrite the existing record.
 If you would like to update the status of a health facility while keeping the history of changes, follow the instructions in the section below.

 1. Open the data update interface as outlined `above`__.
+2. To edit a record, click the |pencil-blue| icon in the left most column.

 .. __: `Access the Data Update Interface`_

-2. To edit a record, click the |pencil| icon in the left most column.

-.. |pencil| image:: media/img/icon_pencil_blue.png
+.. |pencil-blue| image:: media/img/icon_pencil_blue.png
    :height: 1.3em
    :alt: next
    :align: top